WSU-kduncan/ceg3120-oneal43/Projects/Project4/README.md

 1. Create an `/etc/hosts` OR `.ssh/config` file on each system that correlates hostnames to private IPs of systems within the subnet (your instances).
    - Description of how file is configured
 ```
-I setup a config file for both webserv1 and webserv2.
-The config file as seen beleow contains the private ip addresses for each server, the user, and the path to the private key which allows an ssh connection.
+I setup a config file for webserv1, webserv2, and proxy.
+The config file contains the private ip addresses for each server, the user, and the path to the private key which allows an ssh connection.
 ```
 2. Document how to SSH in between the systems utilizing their private IPs.
 ```